fischer36/Spooky-Caspar/README.md

 - Educational Purpose: This project was primarily educational, aimed at understanding the mechanics of game hacking and the fundamentals of programming.

 ## Conclusion
-Reflecting on this project, I am satisfied with the progress and insights gained over this month-long with 7000 lines of code solo-journey.
+Reflecting on this project, I am satisfied with the progress and insights gained over this month-long with 7000 lines of code journey.
 Despite its current limitations, the project lays a solid foundation for future exploration.